-- 1 medium cucumber, peeled, seeded and diced
+- 1 cup cucumber peeled, seeded and diced (about 1 medium)

 - Salt and pepper to taste

 - 2 tablespoons Fresh cilantro leaves (coriander in the UK) chopped (optional)

 - Rinse and drain the thawed seafood mix then add it, along with all of the other ingredients, to a bowl.

 - Stir gently and season to taste with salt, pepper, and cilantro/coriander (if using).
 Chill 1 hour before serving.

 - Drain the Hearts of Palm and rinse well.
 Slice into 1/2 inch sections.
 Using the tip of your finger, poke the center out of each section.

 - Add all of the ingredients to a large bowl and stir gently.
 Season to taste with salt, pepper, and cilantro/coriander (if using).
 Chill 1 hour before serving.

 Turn this into an appetizer that everyone can enjoy at your next party by doubling the vegetables called for in the recipe and making half with seafood, half with the vegan alternative.